x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/transport-agents/transport-agents.md

 ---

-# Transport agents
+# Transport agents in Exchange Server

 Transport agents let you install custom software that is created by Microsoft, by third-party vendors, or by your organization, on an Exchange server.
 This software can then process email messages that pass through the transport pipeline.
-In Microsoft Exchange Server, the transport pipeline is made of the following processes:
+In Microsoft Exchange Server 2016 or 2019, the transport pipeline is made of the following processes:

 - The Front End Transport service on Mailbox servers